woocommerce/qit-documentation/docs/environment/05-tunnel.md

 ## Implementing a Custom Tunnel

-If you need to use a custom tunnelling method, refer to the [Custom Tunneling Methods](./custom-tunnel) section for instructions on how to create and use a custom tunneling method.
+If you need to use a custom tunneling method, refer to the [Custom Tunneling Methods](./custom-tunnel) section for instructions on how to create and use a custom tunneling method.

 ## Additional Tips